wittfabian/djangae/README.md

 Currently the default is 1.6.
 TravisCI runs on 1.6 and 1.7 currently, and 1.8 in the 1-8-support branch.

-After you have run the tests once, you can do
+After you have run the tests once, you can do:

     $ cd testapp
     ./runtests.sh

 This will avoid the re-downloading of the SDK and libraries.
 Note that if you want to switch Django version then you need to use the `runtests.sh` command in the parent directory again.

+You can run specific tests in the usual way by doing:

+    ./runtests.sh some_app.SomeTestCase.some_test_method

 ## Contributing